+old Bouanes Gold Bed Discovered While Digging a Well at

+Melena, Mont.

-old Bonanna Gold Bed Discovered While Digging a Well at Melena, Mont.
-P. R. Martin, while digging a well at his residence in northwest Helena, Mont., has found the old bed of Last Chance creek, which in the early days produced upward of \$15,000,000 in gold.
+P. R. Martin, while digging a well at his residence in northwest Helena, Mont., has found the old bed of Last Chance creek, which in the early days Produced apward of \$15,000,000 in gold.
 Prospectors have searched for years in vain for the old route of the creek, believing that another bonanza would be uncovered, and one man lost his life while engaged in this pursuit.

 Mr. Martin recently purchased a house and lot on lower Hauser street and started to sink a well.
-At a depth of 65 feet he encountered the old bed of the creek, and thinking the sand might contain gold, panned it and obmany persons will prospect in that Chicago Daily News. vicinity in the hope of gaining a for- Last Chance Gulch is to-day the main street of Helena.
-Death Scattered by Chickens.
+At a depth of 63 feet he cocountered the old bed of the creek, and thinking the sand might contain gold, panned it and obtained 12 colors.
+The discovery has many persons will prospect in that Chicago Daily News.